Anirudh58/Anirudh58.github.io/_pages/projects.md

 excerpt: "Some recent projects in chronological order"
 ---

+> ### BERKELEY DEEPDRIVE (2021)

+- <small> Worked on a simple, configurable [implementation](https://github.com/Anirudh58/berkeley_deepdrive_experimentation) to pre-train a network over FasterRCNN and similar models. </small>
+- <small> I used the [Berkeley Deep Drive](https://bdd-data.berkeley.edu/) dataset for this task targetting specific labels of choice like cars, signs, pedestrians etc. It is configurable to scale for more labels with minor tweaks. </small>
+- <small> Found this dataset super interesting because of how comprehensive it is.
+Would definitely want to experiment more, especially on ideas related to autonomous driving in the future (lane segmentation, steering prediction, etc.). </small>

 > ### CRICBOARD (2021)

 - <small> Cricboard is a cricket statistics page, aimed to provide cool insights to users in a dynamic, interactive UI.
 Head over to the FAQ section at [cricboard](http://cricboard.in) to know more! </small>